Gerry (2002 film): Plot

-The characters drive to a remote location to hike at a site marked "Wilderness Trail".
+On August 4, 1999, two men, both called Gerry, (based on Raffi Kodikian and David Coughlin) drive to a remote location to hike at a site marked "Wilderness Trail".
 As they start, they see some other hikers passing by.
 In order to not be bothered by these hikers, they decide to go off-trail.
 After some walking, talking, and an impromptu foot race, they decide to head back.
 Before long, they realize that they are lost.
 That night, they build a campfire.

 Over the next couple of days, the two hikers wander through the wilderness without food or water.
 They try to split up for a while, retrace their steps and follow some animal tracks, all to no avail.
 They grow increasingly irritated with each other as the situation becomes dire.

-They eventually find themselves slowly walking mostly in silence through a desert.
+On August 8, they eventually find themselves slowly walking mostly in silence through a desert.
 They finally collapse due to fatigue and dehydration.
-The weaker of the two (Affleck) proclaims that he is "leaving" and reaches towards Damon's character.
-Damon's character rolls on top of Affleck and wordlessly strangles him before collapsing again.
+The weaker of the two (Coughlin) proclaims that he is "leaving" and reaches towards Gerry (Kodikian).
+Gerry rolls on top of Gerry and wordlessly strangles him before collapsing again.

-After some time, Damon's character awakens and realizes that a highway is not far away.
+After some time, Gerry awakens and realizes that a highway is not far away.
 In the final sequence, he is badly sunburned but watches the passing landscape from the car of the father and son who have seemingly rescued him.